 - 1.3.
 Is this a one-time data collection, or an ongoing series of measurements? - 1.4.
 Actual or planned temporal coverage of the data - 1.7.
-Data collection method(s) - 3.1.
-Responsible Party for Data Management - 4.1.
+Data collection method(s) - 4.1.
 Have resources for management of these data been identified? - 4.2.
-Approximate percentage of the budget for these data devoted to data management - 5.2.
-Quality control procedures employed - 7.1.
+Approximate percentage of the budget for these data devoted to data management - 5.1.
+Processing workflow of the data from collection or acquisition to making it publicly accessible - 5.2.
+Quality control procedures employed

+- 7.1.
 Do these data comply with the Data Access directive? - 7.1.1.
 If data are not available or has limitations, has a Waiver been filed? - 7.1.2.
 If there are limitations to data access, describe how data are protected - 7.2.
 Name of organization of facility providing data access - 7.2.1.
 If data hosting service is needed, please indicate - 7.3.
 Data access methods or services offered - 7.4.
 Approximate delay between data collection and dissemination - 8.1.
 Actual or planned long-term data archive location - 8.2.
 Data storage facility prior to being sent to an archive facility - 8.3.
 Approximate delay between data collection and submission to an archive facility - 8.4.
 How will the data be protected from accidental or malicious modification or deletion prior to receipt by the archive?